moka-rs/moka/MIGRATION-GUIDE.md

 1. Since the background threads were removed, the maintenance tasks such as removing expired entries are not executed periodically anymore.
    - See the [maintenance tasks](#the-maintenance-tasks) section for more details.
-2. Now `future::Cache` always works as if the immediate delivery mode is specified for eviction listener.
+2. Now `future::Cache` always behaves as if the immediate delivery mode is specified for the eviction listener.
    - In older versions, the queued delivery mode was used.

 #### Replacing the blocking API